qwx9/notes/net/todo/stack.md

 - grab mouse and mouse scrolling, scrolling with keyboard, remove middle click
 - unit selection -> selection ellipses of varying size (on top of shadows?)
 - cursors?
+- extraction scripts could probably use an overhaul, after we deal with sprite db
+- genspr script
+	. add extract script, which should do grp -s and sctile and genmap . add terrain sprites
+	. add grp -s shit to automate all extraction (in tree)
+- zerg spawn with 3 larvae THEN 4 workers (for blockmap) . zerg species
+	. larva behavior
+- drones should still spawn below hatchery? (wrt larvae)
+- movement waypoints, building rally points
+- implement unit behaviors in a lib.c file or something . either point specifically to a db name
+	. or specify behaviors and attribute them in the db arbitrarily
+- implement creep
+- player races (and race-unspecific map starts)
+- gathering command and behavior
+- fog of war, sight range: building sight range, set to 1 for now
+- music and sound effects
+	. in their own proc?
+		* schedule sound effects via channels
+	. could just spawn audio/wavdec or audio/opusdec or even play(1)
+- better maps, converting from real maps to our own format
+- hud improvements
+	. multiple selection
+	. display resources
+	. reuse scbw graphics for this
+- spawning
+	. animations
+	. requirements: resources, tech
+- building constraints per race
+- build trees

 ### pplay